 Once you’ve had time to learn and go over these steps before you commit them to memory, it is then time to practice them until you cannot get them wrong.

 Beef Up Your Home’s Security

-Home invasion is a terrifying and shockingly common crime, one where assailants barge into your home using maximum speed and violence of action with the goal of overwhelming and subduing the occupants with it, allowing them to go about their business, whatever it is, unimpeded.
+Home invasion is terrifying and shockingly common, where assailants barge into your home using maximum speed and violence of action with the goal of overwhelming and subduing the occupants with it, allowing them to go about their business, whatever it is, unimpeded.

 It is a sad thing to say that the majority of American homes including apartments are dreadfully easy to break into.